Major 7.8 earthquake rocks Turkey and Syria, killing hundreds

 On the Syrian side of the border, the quake smashed opposition-held regions that are packed with some 4 million people displaced from other parts of Syria by the country's long civil war.
 Many of them live in decrepit conditions with little health care, with Russian-backed Syrian forces surrounding the area and sometimes carrying out airstrikes.
 Rescue workers said hospitals in the area were packed.

 "We fear that the deaths are in the hundreds," Muheeb Qaddour, a doctor, said by phone from the town of Atmeh, referring to the entire rebel-held area.
-Raed Salah, the head of the White Helmets, the emergency organization in opposition areas, said whole neighborhoods were collapsed in some areas.
+Raed Salah, the head of the White Helmets, said whole neighborhoods were collapsed in some areas.

 The quake, felt as far away as Cairo, struck a region that has been shaped by more than a decade of civil war in Syria.
 Millions of Syrian refugees live in Turkey.
 The swath of Syria affected by the quake is divided between government-held territory and the country's last opposition-held enclave, which is surrounded by Russian-backed government forces.
 The quake was centered about 60 miles from the Syrian border outside the city of Gaziantep, a major Turkish provincial capital.